 4. Stick with your plan, despite volatility

-When the stock market tanks, it's only human to want to run for shelter due to our inherent aversion to suffering losses.
+When the value of your investments falls significantly, it's only human to want to run for shelter due to our inherent aversion to suffering losses.
 And it can certainly feel better to stop putting additional money to work in the market.
 But the best investors understand their time horizon, financial capacity for losses, and emotional tolerance for market ups and downs, and they maintain an allocation of stocks they can live with in good markets and bad.

 Remember the financial crisis of late 2008 and early 2009 when stocks dropped nearly 50%?
-Selling at the top and buying at the bottom would have been ideal, but unfortunately that kind of market timing is nearly impossible.
-In fact, a Fidelity study of 3.9 million workplace savers found that those who stayed invested in the stock market during the downturn far outpaced those who went to the sidelines.
+Selling at the top and buying at the bottom would have been ideal, but, unfortunately, that kind of market timing is nearly impossible.
+In fact, a Fidelity study of 1.5 million workplace savers found that those who stayed invested in the stock market during the downturn far outpaced those who went to the sidelines.3

-From the fourth quarter of 2008 through the end of 2015, investors who stayed in the markets saw their account balances—which reflected the impact of their investment choices and contributions—grow 147%.
+From June of 2008 through the end of 2017, investors who stayed in the markets saw their account balances—which reflected the impact of their investment choices and contributions—grow 147%.
 That's twice the average 74% return for those who moved out of stocks and into cash during the fourth quarter of 2008 or first quarter of 2009.
-While most investors did not make any asset allocation changes during the market downturn, but for those who did it was a fateful decision that had a lasting impact.
+While most investors did not make any asset allocation changes during the market downturn, but, for those who did, it was a fateful decision that had a lasting impact.
 More than 25% of those who sold out of stocks never got back into the market and missed the gains that followed.4